 Per the National Environmental Policy Act (NEPA; 42 U.S.C.
 4321, et seq.), the Service must evaluate the effects of the proposed action on the human environment.
-We have prepared a draft environmental assessment (EA) in conjunction with this proposed rulemaking.
-Subsequent to the closure of the comment period for this proposed rule, we will finalize the EA and decide whether this rulemaking is a major Federal action significantly affecting the quality of the human environment within the meaning of Section 102(2)(C) of the NEPA.
-See Request for Public Comments, above, if you wish to provide comment on our draft EA.
+We have prepared an environmental assessment (EA) in conjunction with this rulemaking and have concluded that the issuance of an ITR for the nonlethal, incidental, unintentional take by harassment of small numbers of polar bears and Pacific walruses in Alaska during activities conducted by the applicant is not a major Federal action significantly affecting the quality of the human environment.
+A copy of the EA and the Service's FONSI can be obtained from the locations described in ADDRESSES.